miloszmisiek/scandiweb-react-task/README.md

   - [html-react-parser](https://www.npmjs.com/package/html-react-parser) was used to parse HTML fetched from API into JSX :heavy_check_mark:
 - **Ability to change the currency of the store to one of the available currencies:**
   - users can change the currency for the shop from the currency dropdown list in the navigation bar :heavy_check_mark:

+**Note:** This website is FAIRLY responsive.
+It was not required to adjust the design for different screen sizes, yet I still changed a layout for smaller screens - up to approx. 600px screen width.

 [Back to contents](#contents)